biolink/biolink-model/docs/TranslatorMinimal.md

  * [part of](part_of.md) - holds between parts and wholes (material entities or processes)
  * [participates in](participates_in.md) - holds between a continuant and a process, where the continuant is somehow involved in the process
  * [phenotype of](phenotype_of.md) - holds between a phenotype and a biological entity, where a phenotype is construed broadly as any kind of quality of an organism part, a collection of these qualities, or a change in quality or qualities (e.g. abnormally increased temperature).
- * [physically interacts with](physically_interacts_with.md) - holds between two entities that make physical contact as part of some interaction
+ * [physically interacts with](physically_interacts_with.md) - holds between two entities that make physical contact as part of some interaction.  does not imply a causal relationship.
  * [positively correlated with](positively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a positive manner.
  * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins
  * [precedes](precedes.md) - holds between two processes, where one completes before the other begins